mrz1836/paymail-inspector/docs/commands/paymail_completion_bash.md

 ### SEE ALSO

-* [paymail completion](paymail_completion.md)	 - generate the autocompletion script for the specified shell
+* [paymail completion](paymail_completion.md)	 - Generate the autocompletion script for the specified shell